Albuquerque (song): Recording and performance

-Reception
+Reception and live performance

 Contrary to Yankovic's belief that the song would not be popular, it was one of the best-received songs from the album, and Yankovic incorporated the song as an encore to his tours.
 When performing this song live, Yankovic has been known to extend the song, by listing off more types of donuts, listing more names "Zelda" calls Yankovic, not telling the "amusing anecdote" at first, and even starting the song over completely after he "loses his train of thought."
 When performing this song live in Canada, Al is known to replace the dream job at Sizzler with one at Tim Hortons, a Canadian doughnut shop.
 During the guitar solo of the third chorus, Yankovic sometimes introduces West eagerly, but West plays "Mary Had a Little Lamb" instead of the real solo.
 Yankovic acts disappointed, and West walks away acting ashamed.
 As of his 2022 tour, Yankovic stops the song after using the word "hermaphrodite" to acknowledge that the word was now considered a slur and that the song was a product of an earlier, more ignorant time.

+Video

+While a music video was never officially released, Flash animator Ryan Krzak, better known online as RWappin, would release an animated fanmade video called "Albuquerque: THE MOVIE" to Newgrounds on November 7, 2006.
+The video follows the plot of the song, with a character called Miracle Machine being the protagonist.
+RWappin also made an animation for "Everything You Know Is Wrong", another one of Yankovic's songs.
+In 2024, RWappin would make an official animation for Yankovic, animating the "Uptown Funk" segment of the video for "Polkamania".